x1F/sip-framework/docs/declarative.md

 - Attaching data from the message header to the model (such as query- or path-parameters)
 - Verifying information retrieved with a request (such as authorization tokens)

-##### Attaching Connector Processors
+##### Attaching Connector Extensions

-SIP allows to implement and attach processors to (inbound- and outbound-) connectors in a variety of ways.
+SIP allows to implement and attach extensions to (inbound- and outbound-) connectors in a variety of ways.

-Internally, all processors rely on the `ConnectorProcessor` interface, but it is not always necessary for adapter developers to implement this interface themselves.
+Internally, all processors rely on the `ConnectorExtension` interface, but it is not always necessary for adapter developers to implement this interface themselves.

-Connector processors are attached to either the _request_- or the _response_-flow of a connector, typically using the respective `@RequestProcessor` and `@ResponseProcessor` annotations.
+Depending on the specific use-case, one of the two following variants should be selected:

+- _Standard extensions_, attached via `@RequestExtension` or `@ResponseExtension`, provide a Camel DSL handle to attach additional steps to the request- or response flow.

+- _Processor extensions_ are more specific, and allow to attach processors to the request- or response flow, which are triggered on any individual integration call.
+They are attached via `@RequestProcessor` or `@ResponseProcessor`, and internally implement the `ConnectorExtension` interface as well.

-If multiple processors are attached to a connector, the ordering in which they are processed can often be important.
+If multiple extension are attached to a connector, the ordering in which they are processed can often be important.
-Chapter [Ordering Connector Processors](#ordering-connector-processors) describes how the correct oder can be specified.
+Chapter [Ordering Connector Extensions](#ordering-connector-extensions) describes how the correct oder can be specified.

 ###### Using model mappers